Download/suid/README.md

 9 quadrillion, 7 trillion, 199 billion, 254 million, 740 thousand 992 IDs.  :)

 ### Sweet
-The default representation of a Suid uses 36 different symbols (`0..9a..z`) and are easy for humans to read, write and pronounce, as well as URL-safe.
+The default representation of a Suid uses base-36, an alphabet with 36 different symbols (`0..9a..z`), and are easy for humans to read, write and pronounce, as well as URL-safe.
 Using (only lowercase!) letters in addition to the decimals actually makes the IDs easier for humans to work with, Just compare:

-	14shd
+	14she
-	1204748
+	1903154

 Especially when having to read an ID to someone over the phone, adding in uppercase letters and special symbols such as dash `-`, tilde `~` and underscore `_` makes the process very